 Biking along the Cape Cod Rail Trail is one of the most popular things to do on Cape Cod.
 The trail is a 25-mile long trail that passes through Yarmouth, Dennis, Brewster, Eastham, and more.

 There are plenty of parking options and bicycle rental shops along the trail.
-You certainly don’t need to bike the whole 25 miles to enjoy the experience.
+You certainly don’t need to bike the whole 25 miles of the Cape Cod Rail Trail to enjoy the experience.
 The path is paved and relatively flat for mostly the entire way, so it’s suited to all ages and biking abilities.

 Many visitors don’t realize that Cape Cod has a reputation among golfers.
 Sprawling courses are dotting all along the cape.
 Due to the relatively mild climate along the cape, it is technically possible to golf here year-round.